benjibrown/archcraft-theme-manager/README.md

 Archcraft Themes Manager (in development)

-## How to run?
+## Installation

-Install `python-kivy` with:
+First, you must install `kivy` with:
 ```
 sudo pacman -S python-kivy
 ```
-Clone the repository and run `main.py` with python.
+Then, clone the repository and run `main.py` with python.
 That's it!

 Some screenshots of initial release: